-To students: I have multiple open positions and am looking for Ph.D. and master students for edge AI and edge security research.
-Feel free to reach out if you are interested.
+To students: I am constantly looking for motivated Ph.D. and master students to work with me on research.
+Please feel free to reach out with your CV if you are interested.

-I work on the provisioning and orchestration of distributed computer and telecommunications systems, networks, and services, spanning edge computing, cloud computing, machine learning, network security, and a diversity of applications, including intelligent transportation, virtual reality, and social networks.
-Centering on the mathematics of optimization, control, learning, and mechanism design, I design algorithms to solve a variety of problems, such as resource allocation, service placement, training control, job scheduling, content caching, energy saving, mobility management, and economic incentives.
-I am also interested in building systems.
-I publish my research in journals such as ToN, TPDS, JSAC, and TMC, and in conferences such as INFOCOM, MOBIHOC, ICNP, ICDCS, SECON, and IPDPS.
+My research interests are in distributed computer and telecommunications systems, networks, and services, focusing on edge computing, cloud computing, machine learning, and relevant applications such as network security, intelligent transportation, virtual reality, and social networks.
+Through the mathematics of optimization, control, learning, and economics, I design, analyze, and experiment with algorithms that have theoretical foundations and practical implications to solve a range of real-world problems such as resource allocation, service placement, job scheduling, content caching, energy saving, mobility management, and incentive mechanisms.
+I am also interested in system design and implementation.
+I publish papers in journals such as ToN, TPDS, JSAC, and TMC, and in conferences such as INFOCOM, MOBIHOC, ICNP, ICDCS, SECON, and IPDPS.

 I am a recipient of the NSF CAREER Award.
 I also received the IEEE LANMAN Best Paper Award in 2013, the Alcatel-Lucent Bell Labs UK and Ireland Recognition Award in 2016, the IEEE CNS Best Paper Award in 2019, and the Ripple Faculty Fellowship in 2020.
 I have been on the technical program committees of many conferences, including INFOCOM (as a Distinguished Member), MOBIHOC, ICDCS, and IWQoS.
 I have also served as the program chair of multiple workshops, including the IEEE Global Internet Symposium, in conjunction with INFOCOM and ICDCS and as a guest editor of JSAC.